barrucadu/memo.barrucadu.co.uk/memos/self-organisation.markdown

 I've given up on improving my recall, and instead have developed a system to organise myself and make sure I get around to doing things I've said I would.
-Much like my [personal finance][] system, this system have evolved over the years based on what's made noticeable improvements to my life.
+Much like my [personal finance][] system, this system has evolved over the years based on what's made noticeable improvements to my life.

 My ideas may not work as-is for you, but I hope they'll prompt you to